mneedham/batch-import/readme.md

 ## Usage

 1. Ensure that your neo4j server is stopped (the batch import deals with store files directly so your database will get corrupted if you don't follow this step)
-2. Create two CSV files:

-* nodes.csv - containing the nodes to import
+2. Create a nodes.csv file which contains a list of the nodes to import.

 e.g.